 The gravity of the issue came before the nation when Bhanwari Devi, an employee of the Rajasthan government was raped for performing her duty.
 Her only ‘fault’ was, as a worker of the Women Development Programme, she tried to prevent child marriage.
 This irked the powerful men in the community.
 The feudal patriarchs of the village were enraged.
 They decided to teach her a lesson and repeatedly raped her.
 Enraged by the brutality, a women’s rights group ‘Vishakha’ filed a Public Interest Litigation (PIL) in the Supreme Court of India since the victim didn’t get justice from Rajasthan High Court.
 As a result of the PIL, the Supreme Court of India realised the absence of domestic law in such matters and the need to formulate an effective measure of check sexual harassment at all workplaces.

 The law formulated following the PIL is also known as the Vishakha Guidelines.
 The Sexual Harassment of Women at the Workplace (Prevention.
 Prohibition and Redressal) Act, 2013 came into existence to the victims of sexual harassment at the workplace.
 According to the provisions of the Act, any unwelcome, sexually determined behaviour of co-workers which includes physical contact and advances, a demand or request for sexual favours, sexually intended remarks, showing pornography and any other unwelcome physical, verbal or non-verbal conduct of sexual nature amounts to sexual harassment at workplace.
-The act is applicable to women employed in the government department, private enterprise, salaried of working on honorarium or even voluntarily.
+The act (Vishakha Guidelines) is applicable to women employed in the government department, private enterprise, salaried of working on honorarium or even voluntarily.

 The act has no doubt, came as the biggest protection tool for working women.
 As it stipulated time limit of three months to make a complaint, time-bound redressal- Internal Complaints Committee (ICC) must complete the inquiry in 90 days ensures total confidentiality in inquiry procedure and recommendation by ICC to prevent identification and sullying of the reputation of all parties involved, conciliation, interim relief, principle of natural justice, lower burden of proof, monetary compensation and appellate remedy.
 A recent survey reveals the startling state of affairs.
 Though great strides have been made in the last two years with regards to the implementation of the Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013, there is still a long way to go.